pgdurand/Bioinformatics-Filter-UI/README.md

 Since this package is a library, its primary purpose targets a use within other softwares.
 You can see how to use the library by having a look at:

-* "test" package in this project: it contains sample source code;
+* [test](https://github.com/pgdurand/Bioinformatics-Filter-UI/tree/master/src/test) package in this project: it contains sample source code;
 * [Blast Filter Tool](https://github.com/pgdurand/BLAST-Filter-Tool) source code: a full example of a running application relying on the BLAST Data Filtering UI

+More on the [Wiki](https://github.com/pgdurand/Bioinformatics-Filter-UI/wiki) of this project.

 ##License and dependencies